Hiroten31/OOP-Library/README.md

   - working with objects
   - foreach loop
   - serialization of data
   - using static and final keywords.

-It is completely original, I haven't followed any tutorial, so overall I can say it turned out pretty well.
+It is **completely original**, I haven't followed any tutorial, so overall I can say it turned out pretty well.
-It WORKS which is most important, it is somewhat clear, I have used stuff that I wanted to use.
+It WORKS which is most important, it is somewhat clear and I have used stuff that I wanted to use.